FullStackFoundry/fullstackfoundry.github.com/stackhaus/index.md

 ## [Coherence](http://coherence.io)

-The Coherance team is working on "Cloud Analytics for Apps &amp; APIs.
+The Coherance team is working on "Cloud Analytics for Apps &amp; APIs".
 Sign up for the beta today - [caliper.io](http://caliper.io)